pomy97/abgrund/README.md

 # The Abgrund
 A fancy datapack that adds Limbo to Minecraft.
 Heavilly insipired by [THE DECAYED](https://www.youtube.com/@THEDECAYEDD)

+## /!\ A few of the things mentioned in this document aren't implimented yet /!\
 # Mechanics
 ### Getting into Limbo
 - Two methods.